 Nose Creek Regional Park, one of Airdrie's many attractions, offers 20 acres of stunning natural area in the heart of the downtown core.
-This newly enhanced family oriented park boasts an amphitheatre, concession area and fire pit.
+This family oriented park boasts an amphitheatre, concession area and fire pit.
 The space also offers picnic tables, a covered shelter and nature trails, making it an appealing location for many community events.
 Nose Creek pond also stocks trout twice over the summer months and offers fishing as an option to spend some family time.

 The City of Airdrie offers residents use of an amphitheatre which is located at Nose Creek Regional Park in the heart of Airdrie.
 Weddings and musical events are common uses for the space.
 The amphitheatre is also a popular fishing and sitting area.
 During the summer months, a fountain runs in the middle of the pond, serving as a backdrop for many functions.